corbosiny/StreetFighterAI/README.md

 ### Saving states

 F2 is the shortcut key that saves the current state of the game.
 The state is saved to the currently selected game state slot.
 This starts at slot zero and can be incremented with the F6 key and decremented with the F7 key.
 When a fight is about to start that you want to create a state for hit F2.
 Then I would recommend incrementing the save slot by pressing F6 so that if you try to save another state you don't accidentally overwrite the last state you saved.
 There are 8 slots in total.
 By pressing F5 and going to view->settings-Directory you can control where the save states are stored.
 The states will be saved with the extension of 'state' plus the number of the save slot it was saved in.
 To prep these for usage cleave off the number at the end of each extension and rename each file to the name of the fighter that the agent will be going up against plus some other context information if necessary.
 Then move these ROMS into the game files inside of retro like when preparing the game files after the initial cloning of the repo.
 Once inside that repo each state should be zipped independently of one another.
 Once this happens the extension will now be .zip, remove this from the extension so that the extension still remains .state.
 The states are now ready to be loaded by the agent.
-Everytime you load up the emulator decrement all the way back to zero again.
+Every time you load up the emulator decrement all the way back to zero again.

 ---
 ## References: